 4. Zip through snow-covered mountains or a summer forest of tall cedar trees with ZipTrek Ecotours.
 Fly high above frozen or flowing Fitzsimmons Creek on a half-day Eagle Tour.
 Ziplining in Whistler is perfect for adventurous families with kids 6 years and older.
 Guides teach about forest preservation while securing zip lines for hours of high flying fun.

 5. Kids climbing the walls?
 Bring them to the Core Climbing Centre, Whistler’s indoor/outdoor fitness facility.
 The Core offers climbing lessons (& child-minding), as well as a children’s “Climb & Dine” evening (dinner included) for 2-3 hours, allowing parents a precious dinner evening to themselves.

 6. Take a ride in a lazy river or practice your freestyle in an open lane in the lap pool at Meadow Park Sports Centre.
 This family-friendly sports facility is just a few kilometers north of the village, and includes a indoor kids pool (with said lazy river), lap pool, hot tub, steam room and fitness facilities.

-10. Less than a two hour drive up the Sea to Sky Highway, the Audain Art Museum is an iconic art gallery and Whistler’s cultural hot spot.
-Located by the Village, the Audain hosts a permanent collection of artworks from British Columbia and around the world.
+10. Visit the Audain Art Museum, an iconic art gallery and Whistler’s cultural hot spot.
+Located by the main village, the Audain hosts a permanent collection of artworks from British Columbia and around the world.
 Entrance is free for children 16 years old and younger.